 National Numeracy launches new strategy

-The event, to launch charity National Numeracy’s new strategy, was hosted by The Rt Hon.
-The Lord Blunkett on behalf of National Numeracy and sponsored by global law firm DLA Piper.
+The event, to launch charity National Numeracy’s new strategy, was hosted by The Rt Hon. the Lord Blunkett on behalf of National Numeracy and sponsored by global law firm DLA Piper.
 It brought together key figures from business, academia, local government and civil society to discuss the state of numeracy in the UK and its profound impact on social equality, mobility, and economic growth.

 Numeracy offers the chance to get on in life